MED-EL Cochlear Implant Electrode Arrays

 MED-EL Cochlear Implant

-Our free-fitting arrays gently flex to adapt to the unique shape of each cochlea while bringing electrode contacts close to neural targets.
+Our electrodes gently adapt to the unique shape of each cochlea while bringing contacts close to neural targets.

 Wave-Shaped Wires